sbslee/pypgx/docs/cli.rst

                                 [--samples TEXT [TEXT ...]] [--exclude]
                                 gene vcf imported-variants

-   Import variant (SNV/indel) data for the target gene.
+   Import SNV and indel data for target gene.

    The command will slice the input VCF for the target gene to create an archive file with the semantic type VcfFrame[Imported] or VcfFrame[Consolidated].